camunda/camunda-sso-snippets/camunda-sso-jboss-local-test-basic-auth/README.md

 The other one [takes the groups from the container](src/main/java/de/novatec/bpm/webapp/impl/security/auth/ContainerBasedUserAndGroupsAuthenticationFilter.java) and leverages, e.g. an LDAP support inside the container.
 However, it falls back to the Camunda IdentityService of the container doesn't provide groups.

-The project also shows how to configure the Camund Webapp in a way that allows for smooth updates to future Camunda BPM versions.
+The project also shows how to configure the Camund Webapp in a way that allows for smooth updates to future Camunda Platform versions.
 The [config-processor-maven-plugin](https://github.com/lehphyro/maven-config-processor-plugin)
 helps to gently modify the original deployment decriptors [web.xml](src/assembly/web.updates.xml),